ishanshukla97/liveArduino/README.md

 # liveArduino
-This is a demo project, basicaly, to demonstrate how easy it is to create web apps with node.js.
+This is a demo project, basically, to demonstrate how easy it is to create web apps with node.js.

 # Why this repo exist in the first place?
 Initially I wanted to build a seismometer which would send data to an Arduino microcontroller.
 Through the serial COM port